rOpenSpain/spanishoddata/README.md

 Alternative installation and developemnt
 </summary>

-You can also install the latest version of the package from rOpenSpain R
+You can also install the latest development version of the package from rOpenSpain R universe:
-universe:

 ``` r
 install.packages("spanishoddata",